 Where are my pumpkin lovers at?
 If you love pumpkin, you’ll love these pumpkin chocolate chip muffins!
 They’re the perfect pairing of fall spices and sweet pumpkin flavor.
 Plus, they’re gluten free, dairy free, and refined sugar free!
-The chocolate chips are also optional, but highly recommended.
+The chocolate chips are optional, but highly recommended.

 What ingredients do I need for these pumpkin chocolate chip muffins?

 These pumpkin chocolate chips muffins are made with just a couple simple ingredients.
 Here’s what you’ll need:

 - oat flour (I use homemade)